olehok/olehok/README.md

 # Hello!

-I'm Oleh Kovalenko, a beginner front-end developer, excited to learn and dive into new projects.
-Proficient in HTML, CSS and Sass, Responsive design.
-Currently studying JavaScript, React and TypeScript in Hillel Front-end Pro course.
-I have a background in architecture and design, which helps me bring a strong sense of structure and aesthetics to front-end development.

-Open to new challenges and offers
+I’m a beginner front-end developer, excited to learn and dive into new projects.
+Proficient in HTML, CSS, and Sass; comfortable with basic JavaScript and React; and actively deepening my skills in these technologies.
+Open to new challenges and opportunities.

-// the profile is under construction (;
+See all my projects in one place [portfolio](https://olehok.github.io/portfolio/)